 Transportation restrictions, especially road closures, have significantly impacted market actors and traders.
 However, their perspectives vary, most likely due to their position in the value chain, as well as the scope and size of their operations, with larger market actors distributing their goods both domestically and internationally.
 79% of market actors have already noted changes in transportation or supply chains of the agricultural products which they trade, process, or transport when compared to the same time last year.
 In comparison, a smaller proportion of 46% local traders have experienced changes in supply chain flows, 35% of which attribute this to transport restrictions.
-Transportation restrictions have caused both delivery delays or changes in transport routes in order to deliver to different locations and customers68.
-Some actors are now using water ways to transport goods (as opposed to roads), however this significantly increases transport time.
+Transportation restrictions have caused both delivery delays or changes in transport goods (as opposed to roads), however this significantly increases transport time.
 One respondent states that transportation restrictions are forcing his customers to go directly to wholesalers, bypassing him in the value chain.